 Vaughan Rapatahana continues to commute between Hong Kong SAR, Philippines and Aotearoa New Zealand.
 He is widely published across several genres in Māori, English and other languages.
 He was a semi-finalist in the Proverse Prize for Literature in 2009 and highly commended in the 2013 erbacce poetry prize (from 6000+ entrants).
 He won the inaugural Proverse Poetry prize in 2016, the same year as his poetry collection Atonement was nominated for a National Book Award in Philippines.
 Rapatahana has a PhD in existential philosophy from University of Auckland.

-Vaughan is guest editing, with Teoti Jardine, the March 2018: PASIFIKA issue of Flash Frontier.
+Vaughan guest edited, with Teoti Jardine, the March 2018: PASIFIKA issue of Flash Frontier.

 Rachel Smith lives and writes in the Cook Islands.
 Her flash and short fiction, and poetry, has been published in print and online journals in Aotearoa and overseas.
 She placed second in the 2017 NZ National Flash Fiction Day competition.
 She is the fiction editor for takahē and script writer for a feature film ‘Stranded Pearl’, due to be released in 2018.
 More on her website and on twitter @rachelmsmithnz1.

-Rachel is guest editing, with Nod Ghosh, the April 2018: FLORA AND FAUNA issue of Flash Frontier.
+Rachel guest edited, with Nod Ghosh, the April 2018: FLORA AND FAUNA issue of Flash Frontier.